 The Harris-Benedict equation is named after its creators, James Arthur Harris and Francis Gano Benedict, who developed it in the early 1900s.
 The equation takes into account the basal metabolic rate (BMR), which is the number of calories needed to perform basic bodily functions at rest, and the additional calories required to account for physical activity.
 By combining these two components, the Harris-Benedict equation provides us with an estimation of the total number of calories our bodies need on a daily basis.

-See also How many calories do i need for fat loss
+See also How many calories does a sedentary woman need

 Using the Harris-Benedict Equation